Wenqi Cui

-Recently, I am developing structured neural network-based controllers with provably guarantees on stability and steady-state efficiency for large-scale systems.
+My research interests lie broadly in control, machine learning and optimization for cyber-physical energy systems.
+Recently, I am developing structured control and learning methods with provably guarantees on safety-critical constraints and time-varying adaptations.
 I’m also working on efficient algorithums to overcome the challenges on sample complexity and explorations in learning for real-world applications (e.g., power systems).

 Download my CV.